MahmoudElshahatt/Sh-News-app/README.md

-# Sh-musify
+# Sh-News-app

-An Android app built with Jetpack Compose and the latest android libraries.
+An Android app fetchs news from the network built with Jetpack Compose and the latest android libraries.

 ## App Preview